Assessment and Reporting

 Issue dates of Progress Monitoring and details of opportunities to meet with subject teachers are as per the Assessment and Reporting Calendar below.

 Once each academic year your daughter/son will receive a Tutor Report alongside their Progress Monitoring.
 This will give an overview of your daughter/sons achievements, strengths and areas to develop from the perspective of the tutor, it will cover both academic and pastoral information.
-Issue dates are as per the Assessment and Reporting Calendar below.

 Feedback is given to support all students in making expected progress and to inform staff of what needs to be addressed in future lessons.